conda-forge/libmamba-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libmamba` can be installed with:
+Once the `conda-forge` channel has been enabled, `clangdev, libmamba_variant` can be installed with:

 ```
-conda install libmamba
+conda install clangdev libmamba_variant
 ```

-It is possible to list all of the versions of `libmamba` available on your platform with:
+It is possible to list all of the versions of `clangdev` available on your platform with:

 ```
-conda search libmamba --channel conda-forge
+conda search clangdev --channel conda-forge
 ```